minio/operator/proposals/upgrade.md

         1. Remove upgrade labels
         d. changes `UpdateStrategy` to `RollingUpdate`.
 This triggers a rolling restart
     4. Failures:
-        1. Minio Pod Restart:
+        1. Minio pod restart:
             1. The new pod runs the new version.
             2. Either quorum will run the new version or old.
-        2. OperatorPodRestart: Goes back to step 3, if stateful set has not been updated.
+        2. Operator pod restart: Goes back to step 3, if stateful set has not been updated.